zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/basicPipeline/connectToZenmlCloud.md

-# 🏔️ Step 1: Connect to ZenML Cloud
+# A Basic Pipeline 🌱

 ADD SOMETHING HERE ABOUT THE SIMPLE PIPELINE + STEP